What Is a Trust? Do I Need One?

 Requirements of a Valid Trust

-What parties must be named in a trust?
+What parties are named in a trust?

-One of a trust’s requirements simply has to do with the document’s language and the roles assigned within.
 To be valid, a trust must identify the following parties:

-• Trustor (trust creator)
+• Trustor (creator)

-• Trustee (trust manager )
+• Trustee (manager)

-• Successor Trustee (backup trust manager)
+• Successor Trustee (backup manager)

 How do I fund a trust?